Gretchen Quie: Career and later life

 Al Quie decided not to seek re-election in 1982.
 Al and Gretchen Quie moved to Minnetonka, Minnesota, in 1983, where she continued to pursue her artistic career.
-Gretchen Quie and her business partner established Celebration Design, a design firm which was located on St. Paul's Grand Avenue in Minnetonka which focused on religious artwork.
+Gretchen Quie and her business partner established Celebration Design, a design firm which was located on St. Paul's Grand Avenue which focused on religious artwork.
 She served on the boards of numerous organizations, including the American Refugee Council, Art Education of Minnesota, Committee on Immunization Practices, the Girl Scout Council, KIDS Inc., the Nutrition Education and Advisory Council, the Salvation Army Council, the Minneapolis Society of Fine Arts, and the World Population Balance.

 Quie was diagnosed with Parkinson's disease in 2005, necessitating her retirement from art.
 Her husband became her primary caregiver.

 Gretchen Quie died from Parkinson's disease at Folkstone Presbyterian Homes Wayzata, Minnesota, on December 13, 2015, at the age of 88.
 She was survived by her husband, former Governor Al Quie; their five children – Fred, Jennifer (Coffin), Dan, Joel, and Ben; her brother, John Hansen; fourteen grandchildren, and thirteen great-grandchildren.
 Her funeral was held at Christ Presbyterian Church in Edina, Minnesota.